 The results would be astonishing.

-This doesn’t need to be a daunting task.
-You can incorporate some of these habits little by little over time.
+Instead of looking at this from an all-or-nothing approach, you can slowly start incorporating some of these habits little by little over time.
 Progress over perfection is what’s important here.

-Throwing food away every week can become a mindless habit.
-So, let’s get to how you can reduce your food waste.
+Throwing food away every week can become a mindless habit, without much thought.

 1. put fresh herbs in water